omieni/csm-attendance-system/docs/setup_guide.md

     - Ensure your webcam is properly connected and drivers are installed.
     - If you have multiple cameras, OpenCV might default to the wrong one.
 You might need to change `cv2.VideoCapture(0)` in `main.py` to `cv2.VideoCapture(1)` (or another index).
 - **Font Issues:**
-    - If the Inter font doesn't load, the application will attempt to use system fallbacks (Segoe UI, Arial, etc.).
-Check the console output for messages related to font loading.
+    - If the Inter fonts don't load, check the console output for error messages.
-    - Ensure the path `src/assets/Inter/Inter-VariableFont_opsz,wght.ttf` is correct.
+    - Ensure the paths `src/assets/Fonts/Inter/Inter_18pt-Bold.ttf` and `src/assets/Fonts/Inter/Inter_18pt-Regular.ttf` are correct and the files exist.
 - **Module Not Found Errors:**
     - Make sure your virtual environment is activated (`(venv)` should be in your prompt).
     - Ensure all packages from `requirements.txt` were installed successfully.